SkafteNicki/dtu_mlops/s6_the_cloud/M17_cloud_setup.md

       ```bash
       gcloud auth login
       ```
       you should be sent to an web page where you link your cloud account to the `gcloud` interface.
+      Afterwards, also run this command:
+      ```bash
+      gcloud auth application-default login
+      ```
       If you at some point want to revoke this you can type:
       ```bash
       gcloud auth revoke